-Elaine is a clinical psychologist who specialises in supporting those nearing the end of their life, and their loved ones, through the transition and beyond.
-Elaine assists the families through their grief recovery process and also helps those experiencing concerns around death and dying at any time in their life.
-In addition, Elaine is an experienced researcher in the field of exceptional psychological experiences associated with the end of life, with over twenty years of research behind her.
+Elaine is a clinical psychologist who specialises in supporting those nearing the end of their life, and their loved ones, through the transition process.
+She also assists the bereaved family through their grief recovery.
+Elaine is aware that people may experience concerns around death and dying at any time in their life and offers support to those who do.
+In parallel, Elaine is an experienced researcher in the field of exceptional psychological experiences associated with the end of life, with over twenty years of research behind her.
 Such experiences include, by way of example, end-of-life visions, after-death communication and near-death experiences.
-Elaine assists those who have had such experiences to benefit fully from them and to integrate these experiences into their lives.
+Elaine assists those who have had such experiences to benefit from, and integrate, these experiences.

 The needs and emotions that each person faces when nearing the end of life are unique and can be complex.
 Elaine supports the terminally ill, or those moving through the dying process, to leave this life with a sense of calm, preparedness, completion, love, comfort and safety.
 In essence, Elaine assists those at the end of their life to live their life fully and to leave this life more gently.
 Furthermore, Elaine incorporates her research insights into her unique and reassuring approach to easing end-of-life anxieties and in bringing comfort, resilience and meaning to the bereaved.

 I felt reassured that my angst about dying was not justified.
 Elaine exudes non-judgemental compassion and understanding and this makes deep, meaningful, communication with her very easy (Dave E.)